kadena-io/chainweb-node/README.md

     production implementations in the chainweb library comply with their respective API specification.

 *   chaindb-example: Example for how to use the ChainDB API of chainweb.

+*   chaindb-example-int: Example for how to use ChainDB API with a mock implementation for `Chainweb.ChainDB.Entry`.

 ## Source Code Layout